 Saam is wholly focused on partnering with the next generation of enterprise software entrepreneurs, leveraging his experience helping companies scale from initial product through growing revenues.
 He partners with entrepreneurs at the seed and early stages who are focused on new opportunities in applied AI, cybersecurity, data and machine learning infrastructure, and SaaS.

-At Greylock, Saam has led investments in and sits on the board of security companies like Abnormal and two others in stealth; application companies like Cresta and Utmost; data & analytics companies like Snorkel, and infrastructure companies that are also still operating in stealth.
+At Greylock, Saam has led investments in and sits on the board of security companies like Abnormal, Apiiro, and others in stealth; application companies like Cresta and Utmost; data & analytics companies like Snorkel, and infrastructure companies that are also still operating in stealth.
 Additionally, he works closely with Avi Networks (acq. by VMWare), Blend, Clockwise, Notable Health and Spoke.

 “I love meeting exceptional founders who are obsessively customer centric, as soon as they begin thinking about starting a new company.”